Logging and Metrics

 We see logs in Grafana but without the distributed tracing.

-We can also configure metrics export to other dashboards and Time-Series DB like Datadog and Influx DB.
-As well as configure alerts to Slack etc using Web Hooks in case an anomaly is detected.
+We can also configure metrics export to other formats for Datadog, Influx DB, New Relic, etc. using their respective dependencies.
+As well as configure alerts to Slack etc using web hooks in case an anomaly is detected.

 Distributed Log Tracing